simonjaeger/OfficeDev-HOL/Word-Add-in/README.md

    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/TaskpaneAddinType.png)
 5. Finally we need to choose the host applications.
 This means that we are defining the Office applications that our Office (task pane) add-in can run within.
 Select **Word** and deselect everything else to create a "Word-only" add-in.
 Click **Finish** to complete the wizard.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Word-Add-in/Images/TaskpaneAddin.png)
 6. Using the information you specified in the wizard, Visual Studio 2015 will configure your project.
-Have a look in the **Solution Explorer** and find your two new projects in the **Word-Add-In** solution.
+Have a look in the **Solution Explorer** and find your two new projects in the **Word-Add-in** solution.

    **Word-Add-in:** This is your manifest project, containing the XML manifest file.
 This is basically a representation of the information you just specified while creating your Office add-in project.